The Most Dispersed Subset of Random Points in $\mathbb{R}^d$: Any number of traits ( ) -- Replica approach

 where $n$ is first promoted to an integer, allows us to evaluate the average over the disorder first.
 The resulting expression for the scaled first cumulant in the large $N,M$ limit with $M/N=\alpha$ fixed reads

-where the limit $N\to\infty$ has to be taken first.
+Note that the replica identity \eqref{eq:replicaidentityref} holds for $N$ finite; in practice, however, the replica method proceeds by first taking $N\to\infty$ at integer $n$, and only afterwards performing the analytic continuation $n\to 0$.
+This exchange of limits is the standard - though often uncontrolled - step that makes the replica calculation tractable.
 Although the formula \eqref{eq:DmaxAvgReplica_ulam} for the first cumulant can be computed explicitly in all dimensions, it is convenient to follow a different route and determine directly the SCGF $\Phi_\alpha(p)$, which encodes {all} cumulants by differentiation (see Eq. \eqref{eq:leadingcumulantsfromPhi}).

 We follow here the recipe proposed in \cite{fyodorov}.
 Evaluating the average of the replicated partition function this time in the double-scaling limit $n\to 0,\beta\to\infty$ with $n\beta=-p=O(1)$ for large $\beta$, one obtains